YSZhuoyang/go-dispatcher/README.md

         dispatcher.InitWorkerPoolGlobal(100000)

-2. Create a job dispatcher giving a subset of workers from the global worker pool.
+2. Create a job dispatcher giving a subset of workers from the global worker pool, and start listening to new jobs.

         disp := dispatcher.NewDispatcher()
-        disp.Spawn(1000)

-3. Start listening to new jobs.

-        disp.Start()
+        disp.Start(1000)

-4. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).
+3. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).

         type myJob struct {
             // ...
         }

-        func (job *myJob) Do(worker dispatcher.Worker) {
+        func (job *myJob) Do() {
             // Do something ...
         }

         disp.Dispatch(&myJob{...})

-5. Wait until all jobs are done and return workers back to the global worker pool.
+4. Wait until all jobs are done and return workers back to the global worker pool.

         disp.Finalize()

-6. Optional: wait until all job dispatchers are finalized and destroy the global worker pool.
+5. Optional: wait until all job dispatchers are finalized and destroy the global worker pool.

         dispatcher.DestroyWorkerPoolGlobal()